OxumLabs/neit/README.md

 ### Linux Installation

+---

+Neitset for linux works aswell but it isnt perfect tho you can try to use it at : [**Neitset**](https://github.com/oxumlabs/neitset)

+---

 For Linux:
 make sure you have nasm (netwide assembler installer on your system) along with the clang